github/opensource.guide/overviews/mastering-markdown/index.md

 becomes a link to the commit with that SHA.

-### Issues references in same repo
+### Issue references within a repository

-Referencing an Issue or Pull Request by its number
+Any number that refers to an Issue or Pull Request will be automatically converted into a link.

 ```
 #1
 mojombo#1
 mojombo/github-flavored-markdown#1
 ```

-turns it into a link to that Issue or Pull Request.

 ### Username @mentions